HMS Vanoc: Second World War

 At about 10:00 pm on the night of 16/17 March U-99 under the command of Otto Kretschmer infiltrated the convoy and fired U-99's remaining eight torpedoes, hitting six merchant ships and sinking five of them.
 At 01:30, Walker's sonar detected a submerged submarine, and after an initial attack by Walker and Vanoc, Walker left to rescue survivors from U-99's attack, leaving Vanoc to continue the attack.
 The depth charges caused serious flooding aboard the German submarine, U-100, under the command of Joachim Schepke, and Schepke, fearing the submarine would sink, and hoping that he could torpedo the British destroyer, ordered U-100 to the surface.
 Vanoc spotted U-100 on the recently fitted but primitive Type 286M radar, the first confirmed British surface ship radar sighting of a U-boat, and rammed the German submarine, sinking her.
 Only six of U-100's crew, not including Schepke, survived.
 Shortly afterwards, U-99, which was trying to slip out of the convoy on the surface, spotted Walker and dived.
 Walker picked up U-99 on her sonar and attacked with depth charges, forcing the submarine to the surface.
-Vanoc spotted the surfaced U-99, and both destroyers opened fire on the stricken U-boat, which was scuttled by her crew as they abandoned ship.Brown 2007, pp. 76–77.
+Vanoc spotted the surfaced U-99, and both destroyers opened fire on the stricken U-boat, which was scuttled by her crew as they abandoned ship.